Prayer To Hang Mezuza

 There are countless blessings that can be inscribed on mezuza boxes, so feel free to explore different options and find what best suits your needs and beliefs.
 Creating a mezuza altar will also provide you with

-READ: Prayer For Widow
+READ: Closing Prayer For A Funeral

 The Meaning of Prayer